douglas86/history-of-london/README.md

 ![Flexbox.png](assets%2Fimages%2Freadme%2FFlexbox.png)

 - Using Flexbox to split the screen into 2
-- Paragraph on the left and images on the right
+- Paragraph on the left and images and videos on the right

 ### Footer